JLStockin/IntegraBond/README.markdown

 This is IntegraBond, a generalized transaction execution engine written in Ruby and for Rails.
-Think of it as workflow software specifically written to supervise and enforce the execution of business transactions.Alternatively, think of it as a 'startup-in-a-can'.
+Think of it as workflow software specifically written to supervise and enforce the execution of business transactions.
+Alternatively, think of it as a 'startup-in-a-can'.

 What is it?
 -----------